Why are houseboats so big?

 I don't know the rules on the water!

 Fortunately, boating was invented before bureaucracy.
 The traffic rules are usually characterized by logic and reason, so if in doubt common sense should prevail.

 How are we all going to fit on a boat?

-It is true, in comparison to a house, a house boat small.
+It is true, in comparison to a house, a house boat is smaller.
 But you will be surprised how much space you have on board.
-The boats are designed with maximum headroom, easily accessible cabinets, large beds, a foredeck, a back deck and a fully equipped galley.
+The boats are designed with maximum headroom, easily accessible cabins, large beds, a foredeck, a back deck and a fully equipped galley.